AbiVarsanP/Crickz/START_HERE.md

-# 🏏 Crickz - START HERE
+# 🏏 Cricktz - START HERE

-Welcome to Crickz!
+Welcome to Cricktz!
 This is your starting point.

 ## 🎯 What is This?